anzah1/git-workflow-improvements/README.md

 http://turnoff.us/geek/when-ai-meets-git/
 https://xkcd.com/1296/

-# Backups

-- Git already works bit like versioned backup systems do, making remote backups is actually pretty common part of Git workflow

-- keep in mind that Git can't get changes back that it doesn't know about

-- getting commits back is doable though (`git log -g`)

-- when about to do something stupid, you can tag the current commit (just make sure you don't push the tag), make new branch out of it or just copy the commit hash to somewhere safe

-- usually bit overkill, but if you must make local backup, you use git do `git clone` of you current repository in other directory

-# Getting back to where you started

-- there are situations where you want to just start over

-- if you want to reset the situation to any commit, you can use `git reset --hard commit`

-- `git reset` doesn't care what branch commit belongs to

-- there are to handy shortcuts, `HEAD` will refer to latest commit in the current branch, `origin/master` is last known state of master branch in the default remote

-# Recovering from accidents

-- most of the necessary building blocks were already mentioned

-- `git log -g` shows low level log of the repository, so if you accidentally got rid of commit, you can still see it there and can use `git reset` to get that back

-- if you get into merge conflict, you can get out of that using `--abort` command line option

-- `--abort` works with several other commands, remember to use it with same command that caused the conflict

 # Working on multiple things at the same time

 - when you need to work on multiple things at the same time, branches are handy